| |

 Rabbi LAURA GELLER, Los Angeles

-Rabbi Laura Geller is the Senior Rabbi of Temple Emanuel in Beverly Hills,
+Rabbi Laura Geller was until 2018 the Senior Rabbi of Temple

-California.
-She is the first woman to be selected to lead a major metropolitan
+Emanuel in Beverly Hills, California.
+She is the first woman to be

-synagogue.
-Rabbi Geller graduated from Brown University in 1971 and was
+from Brown University in 1971 and was ordained by the Hebrew Union College

-in the Reform Movement to become a rabbi.
-She is married, and she is the
+in 1976.
+She was the third woman in the Reform Movement to become a rabbi.

 Rabbi JUDITH HAUPTMAN, New York

-Rabbi Judith Hauptman grew up in Brooklyn, NY,attended a Conservative
+Rabbi Judith Hauptman grew up in Brooklyn, NY, attended a Conservative

 synagogue, became Orthodox in her teen years at the Yeshivah of Flatbush,